ajay-dhangar/algo/java/Arrays/1.Easy/Remove Duplicates from Sorted Array.md

 ---
 ## Time Complexity
-Time Complexity: O(n), where n is the length of the input array.
+**Time Complexity**: `O(n)`, where n is the length of the input array.
 We are using a single loop to traverse the array.

-Space Complexity: O(1), since we are modifying the array in-place without using any extra space.
+**Space Complexity**: `O(1)`, since we are modifying the array in-place without using any extra space.

 ---
 ## Conclusion
 This solution efficiently removes duplicates from a sorted array in-place using the two-pointer technique.
-It has a time complexity of O(n) and does not require extra space, making it optimal for large inputs.
+It has a time complexity of `O(n)` and does not require extra space, making it optimal for large inputs.